JuliaIO/LightXML.jl/README.md

 ### Setup

-Like other Julia packages, you may checkout *LightXML* from METADATA repo, as
+Like other Julia packages, you may checkout *LightXML* from the General registry, as

 ```julia
 Pkg.add("LightXML")